TheTexta/obsidian-main/Psychology/Social Psychology/Aggression.md

 ### Genetic Influences
 [[Twin studies]], show us that those of similar genetic code have similar levels of aggression.
 The monoamine oxidase A gene, [[MAOA]], is known as the "warrior gene" is a genetic marker for [[aggression]].
 ### Neural influences
-[[Amygdala]]s relation to aggression::The [[amygdala]] is involved in aggression producing the fight/flight response to perceived dangerous situations.
+[[Amygdala]]s relation to aggression::The [[Amygdala]] is involved in aggression producing the fight/flight response to perceived dangerous situations.
 <!--SR:!2023-11-17,10,250-->

 Decreased front lobe is associated with what::Increased aggression.